 You can see the series of spear holes, high up on the rock face…

-The next section of the Base Walk, along the souther side of Uluru, doesn’t have an Aboriginal name.
+The next section of the Uluru Base Walk, along the southern side of Uluru, doesn’t have an Aboriginal name.

 The track passes through tall grass and sparse trees, supported by a few small waterholes: Uluru-Kata Tjuta National Park is home to more than 400 different plants, including several rare species.